 Most homeowners have to replace their old doors with a new garage door at least once or twice in their lifetimes.
 Own a home long enough, and eventually you will find yourself in the market for new garage door installation.
 You can expect a garage door to last about 20 to 30 years, maybe 40 if the door is well-maintained and receives a thorough tune-up every few years.
 As time goes on, the door will become shabby and not work as well as it once did.
 It may even become dangerous.
 How do you know if you should consider garage door replacement?
 Here are a few signs you are due.

 Does your garage door create a racket everytime you open or close it?
-Oiling your garage door can help it run smoother and quieter, but overtime a loud garage door is a sign you need a new one.
+Oiling your garage door can help it run smoother and quieter, but over time a loud garage door is a sign you need a new one.
 Your door may have jumped off track, or your garage opener might be facing some issues.
 Even if repairs are being consistently made, it’s hard to ignore a garage door’s age.
-All that banging, grinding, and squeaking is a pretty good sign your components are worn out and it’s time.
-Your neighbors will thank you.
+All that banging, grinding, and squeaking is a pretty good sign your components are worn out and it’s time to install a new overhead door

 When was the last time you paid attention to your garage door?
 Like, really paid attention?
 Chances are, the largest entryway to your home isn’t as spotless as you think it is.
 How your garage door looks is important.
 As the largest front facing feature of your home, your garage is the single biggest factor affecting the curb appeal of your home.
 And this can have a big impact on its resale value.
 If your garage door looks old and worn out, you might consider garage door replacement.
 The good news is garage door installation has a very high return on investment — 97%, virtually dollar for dollar, like money in the bank.
 A new door is a sure way to increase the resale value of your home.
 Beyond just aesthetics, a banged up garage door can signal to potential burglars that you’re not serious about garage maintenance, and, in turn, security.
 This means your garage is screaming to be infiltrated.
 Newer, more modern overhead doors have brilliant security features like rolling codes that hackers can’t easily get into.
 Sometimes more tech can be a good thing.